Germany Launches Raids Over Suspected Mitsubishi Diesel Fraud - UrduPoint

 Frankfurt am Main, (APP - UrduPoint / Pakistan Point News - 21st Jan, 2020 ) :German prosecutors on Tuesday said they were searching business premises across the country as part of an investigation into suspected diesel emissions cheating involving Mitsubishi cars.

-Frankfurt prosecutors said they had opened a fraud investigation against executives at "an international car group, a subsidiary of an international car dealership and two international car suppliers".
+Frankfurt prosecutors said they had opened a fraud investigation against senior employees at "an international car group", two international car suppliers and a car dealership.

-Raids were taking place at 10 commercial sites across Germany including in the states of Hesse, Bavaria and Lower Saxony.
+Japan's Mitsubishi Motors is in a three-way alliance with Renault and Nissan.
+The group is one of the world's biggest automakers.

+Prosecutors said the probe focused on Mitsubishi diesel vehicles with 1.6- and 2.2-litre engines that were given Germany's highest Euro 5 and Euro 6 ratings depending on their adherence to emissions standards.